lalamove/delivery-nodejs-sdk/README.md

 1. Run `make test`
 2. Now you should be able to import the SDK to your Nodejs files in `/testing` directory (ex. `const delivery_sdk = require('delivery-nodejs-sdk');`)

+To format code and show the styling problems run `make format`